 - Must participate in our MyPath program.

-We estimate that we will need to raise approximately $25,000 in 2017 to cover the required savings matches.
-Read more about our current fundraising needs: Our Needs
+We estimate that we will need to raise approximately $35,000 in 2019 to cover the required savings matches.
+Your donation can help us cover these costs: Donate

 For youth interested in participating in this program: Participate